BeauBouchard/garden-quest/docs/installation.md

 This should return sdcc's version number.

 Even if the default search paths look into /usr/local, sdcc is fully relocatable.
 Try `sdcc --print-search-dirs` if you have problems with header or library files.
 See sdccman.pdf for more detailed information.

+Now when you can set `SDCCDIR=/usr/local` and be moving on to the next step of installing and building GBDK.